drffej/webusb.arduino/README.md

 1. Navigate to chrome://flags
 2. Enable the flag called '#enable-experimental-web-platform-features'
+3. Enable the flag called '#enable-webusb'
-3. Close and restart the browser
+4. Close and restart the browser

 You may also want to check out  chrome://device-log where you can see all USB device related events in case of issues.